How do you ensure that user personas in your projects avoid unintended stereotyping, especially in a globalized market?

 Sort by:

-Director of Product in Finance (non-banking)4 days ago
+Director of Product in Finance (non-banking)a month ago

 When creating Personas, it is crucial to remember that they should be representative 'enough' of a certain kind or category of Users.
 Which means they should capture the critical parameters which are significant to call out the unique needs and wants of that kind or category.
 They should be the top layer in terms of the uniqueness of that group.
 And it is crucial to avoid any unintentional labelling or fixation to box that group into a certain description.
 This will ensure that there is no stereotyping involved.
 Hence you may choose to have layers of parameters used to describe that Persona or Person Groups.
 The foundational layer could be the most unique parameters or attributes of that group.
 Then the layer above could be more broader attributes.
 Then the top-most layer could be the most broad and open for any contextual cues to cater to the global audience and markets.